Aphasia: Be in the Know

-More than 86% of people surveyed in the U.S. have never heard the term “aphasia.”
-Aphasia is a language disorder that impairs the ability to communicate.
+Only 40% of people in the U.S. have heard of aphasia and can correctly identify it as a language disorder that impairs the ability to communicate.

 Tips for better communication with someone with aphasia:

-Be patient.
-Allow extra time for them to communicate and keep it simple.
+- Be patient.
+Allow extra time to communicate and keep it simple.

 The American Stroke Association and the National Aphasia Association — collaborating to help stroke survivors beat aphasia.